UCL/Short-VERDICT-Project/README.md

 MATLAB documentation for Python environment: https://uk.mathworks.com/help/matlab/ref/pyenv.html

-If `pyenv` in MATLAB reveals a version that is to old (typically in XCode), see information about Python versions on a Mac: https://mac.install.guide/python/ One option to inatall a different version is to install homebrew, then
+If on a Mac and `pyenv` in MATLAB reveals a version that is to old (e.g. in XCode), see information about Python versions: https://mac.install.guide/python/ One option to install homebrew, then install the desired Python version:
 ```
 brew install python@3.10
 pip3.10 install numpy
 ...
 ```
-Then the MATLAB command will be something like: `pyenv(Version="/usr/local/bin/python3.10")`
+Then the MATLAB command needed will be something like: `pyenv(Version="/usr/local/bin/python3.10")`

 ===========================================================================